adelie-ai/fileio-mcp/README.md

 1. Add a new module in `src/operations/` that implements the operation logic and a small handler interface.
 2. Register the operation in the server dispatch so it can be invoked over the transport.
 3. Add unit tests for happy and error paths.

+## Testing

+Run the test suite with `cargo test`.
+For containerized, reproducible runs, see `.github/instructions/testing.instructions.md`.

 ## Contributing